manaskumarbehera/sf-audit-extractor/INSTALLATION.md

 ### Step 3: Verify Installation

-You should see the Salesforce Audit Trail Extractor appear in your extensions list with:
+You should see the extension appear in your extensions list with:
-- Extension name and version
+- Name and version (from the manifest)
 - Blue document icon
 - Status showing it's enabled

 ### Step 4: Use the Extension

-1. **Log in to Salesforce**: Open any Salesforce org in Chrome and log in
+1. Log in to Salesforce in a browser tab
-2. **Click the extension icon**: Find the extension icon in your Chrome toolbar (you may need to click the puzzle icon to pin it)
+2. Click the extension icon in the toolbar (pin it if needed via the puzzle icon)
-3. **Fetch data**: Click the "Fetch Data" button
-4. **Wait for data**: The extension will retrieve the last 6 months of audit trail data
+3. In the Audit Trails tab, click the refresh icon to fetch data (auto-fetch on first open when connected)
-5. **Explore and filter**: Use the search box and category filter to find specific entries
+4. Use search and category filters; export CSV as needed
-6. **Export if needed**: Click "Export CSV" to download the data
+5. Explore other tabs: Platform Events, LMS, SOQL Builder, GraphQL, Current Record

 ## Visual Walkthrough

 ### Extension Icon Location
-The extension icon appears in your Chrome toolbar.
-If you don't see it:
+If you don't see the icon:
 - Click the puzzle piece icon (Extensions)
-- Find "Salesforce Audit Trail Extractor"
+- Find the extension
 - Click the pin icon to keep it visible

 ### Popup Interface
-When you click the icon, you'll see:
+When you click the icon, you'll see tabs for:
-- **Status indicator**: Shows if you're connected to Salesforce
-- **Fetch Data button**: Retrieves audit trail data
-- **Export CSV button**: Downloads filtered data (enabled after fetching)
-- **Search box**: Filter by keywords
-- **Category dropdown**: Filter by category
-- **Statistics panel**: Shows counts by category
-- **Logs list**: Displays all matching audit entries
+- **Audit Trails**: Status, refresh, export, search, category filter, statistics, logs
+- **Platform Events**: List events, subscribe/unsubscribe, event log with controls
+- **LMS**: Load channels, sample payload + copy
+- **SOQL Builder**: Editor, LIMIT, Tooling, exports, schema sidebar
+- **GraphQL**: Query + variables editors, results
+- **Current Record**: Detect from URL, fetch by Id

 ## Troubleshooting